 partners in sustainable investing

-While each of our affiliated asset management firms is unique in its investment approach, they share a commitment to investing for the long-term.
+While each of our boutique asset management firms is unique in its investment approach, they share a commitment to investing for the long-term.
 Incorporating environmental, social, and governance (ESG) considerations in investment decisions, consistent with each firm’s philosophy and process, is at the heart of the Raymond James Investment Management approach to sustainable investing.